-The City of Lacombe's Urban Hen Bylaw 419 allows residents to keep hens on their properties.
+The City of Lacombe's Bylaw 469 allows residents to keep hens on their properties.
 To ensure that this project is safe, humane and enjoyable, there are specific terms and conditions that must be met before permits are issued to approved applicants.

 As part of the application process, and in accordance with Bylaw 419 section 8(c), the City will consult with the applicant’s neighbours to determine their support for the application.
 Once the application has been reviewed, and if approved, the City will contact the applicant with their license number.

 To apply, download the Urban Hen License Application here.

 - Property on which the hens will be kept contains a detached or semi‐detached dwelling.